-Instead, new college students wish they had gained more information on the unheard side of college -- dating, navigating social circles, dealing with stress, anxiety, or depression, finding out who they really wish to be.
+Instead, new college students wish they had gained more information on the unheard side of college -- dating, navigating social circles, dealing with stress, anxiety, or depression, finding out who they really wish to be and choosing a major or career path.
 They might yearn for the skills to mentally prepare for academics rather than simply learning credit requirements.
 Unfortunately, most college orientations don’t teach the self-discovery and self-management that is crucial for formative college years.

 As a previous Orientation Leader for my university, getting to interact with over a thousand different students and teaching them how to transition to college was an amazing job.
 However, Orientation wasn’t always that easy -- sometimes, small group discussions about self-discovery and identity were awkward and difficult.
 Some students never had to think about who they truly are and what they want to get out of these four years.
 Others had difficulty with tone, expression, and body language.